 - As long as Sorcerer's Apprentice is on the board, all of your spells will cost one Mana less.
 This effect stacks with multiple copies of the minion.

 - Stargazer Luna will draw you an extra card every time you spend the card that's currently furthest to the right in your hand.
 Drawing lots of cheap spells this way can be a great way to cycle through the deck.

 - Frost Nova acts as an emergency saviour for your Hero.
 Play it if you’re close to triumph and just need that one more turn of survivability.

 Card choices and substitutions

-There are a handful of important cards to Spell Damage Mage so we’ve listed all the key ones in the deck below:
+There are a handful of important cards to Cyclone Mage so we’ve listed all the key ones in the deck below: